Leorevoir/Epitech-projects/Tek1/maths/README.md

 > Welcome to my Epitech's maths projects repository!
 > This repository showcases a collection of my maths projects throughout my journey at Epitech.
+> All these projects were carried out in pairs with Raphaël PETREQUIN

 ## List of Projects